The Maasai Olympics - hunting for medals instead of lions

 Share article on

-For centuries young Maasai men entering warrior-hood would hunt lions as a rite of passage to demonstrate their strength and bravery, and to attract females.
+For centuries young Masai men entering warrior-hood would hunt lions as a rite of passage to demonstrate their strength and bravery, and to attract females.
 However, Kenya’s lion population is in rapid decline with fewer than 2,000 individuals left.
 If trends continue they face extinction in the next two decades.

 Maasai Elders (menya layiok) realised that this traditional practice was no longer viable and came up with a history-changing solution to divert the attention of young warriors away from lion killing; an organised Maasai sports competition based upon traditional warrior skills.